 The big response did not surprise Steve Noble, EGLE’s electronics recycling specialist.
 “Rural communities pushed hard for a program, so we knew there was a lot of demand.
 EGLE’s recycling programs and grants provide a great foundation for expanding proper electronics recycling, particularly in underserved rural areas across Michigan, like the Upper Peninsula (U.P.) and northern, lower Michigan.”

 EGLE’s 2019 and 2020 e-waste program resulted in a partnership between Goodwill of the U.P. and northern Wisconsin and one of Michigan’s certified electronics recyclers — Comprenew.
-Working together, [email protected]will was formed which now supports electronics recycling across the U.P.
+Working together, [email protected] was formed which now supports electronics recycling across the U.P.
 As a result of that partnership, six permanent collection sites were established, and multiple collection events were held.
 Goodwill retails stores in Houghton, Iron Mountain, Escanaba, Sault Ste Marie, Menominee, and Marquette now have ongoing e-waste collections.

 Comprenew also established a computer reuse program to assure greater access to low cost reliable computer systems and needed computer training.
 “Commercial computers and related equipment that are collected from hospitals and universities are repurposed through their reuse program.
 Residential electronics collected through recycling programs have very limited reuse value.